DashBouquet/dashbouquet_javascript_assessment/README.md

 ## Description

-This is a repo for pre-interview challenges for junior javascript position.
+This is a repo for JS challenges.
 Please use javascript for a solution language.

 ## Challenges